 Natural Remedy for Yeast Infections

 Symptoms of Yeast Infections: Two of the most common symptoms of this women's health challenge are discomfort and discharge.
 However, those two symptoms alone do not conclusively prove a person has a yeast infection.
 There are more details on the most common symptoms below, as well as information about different approaches to coping with and healing yeast infections.

 White, thick, odorless discharge: It's important to know that, while many women report a discharge with yeast infections, not everyone will.
 Also, several other conditions can cause discharge.
-If the discharge has a strong odor or is any other color besides white and any texture besides thick, rule out other health complications.
+If the discharge has a strong odor or is any other color besides white and any texture besides thick, rule out other

 Discomfort in the vaginal area: One of the more common yeast infection symptoms, vaginal pain or discomfort can be also indicative of other problems.
 Allergies to bath soaps can cause burning and itching too, for example, not just yeast infections.
 Certain bacteria can cause burning or vaginal discomfort, and so can certain stds, including gonnorhea.
 Pain or soreness can indicate not having enough natural lubrication for intimate relations in the menopausal woman, etc.